Night Life (Willie Nelson song): Later recordings

 The original 1960 recording by Nelson was re-released as "Night Life," for the first time under his own name, on Bellaire Records in 1963, along with its original B-side, "Rainy Day Blues."
 Later, it was included on the 2000 Bear Family Records compilation The Complete D Singles Collection.

 Al Hirt included the song in his 1964 LP Sugar Lips, singing the verses and playing behind the chorus.
 In 1965, Nelson recorded the song for his RCA Victor release, Country Willie – His Own Songs.
 The liner notes of the album stated that "Willie writes the songs...You make them into hits," detailing the songs written by Nelson that were hits for other artists including Ray Price's recording of "Night Life."

 In 1969, "Night Life" was covered by Stan Webb, the singer with Chicken Shack and issued as the B-side to a well-received cover of "I'd Rather Go Blind," sung by Christine Perfect (better known as Christine McVie, of Fleetwood Mac fame).

-The song was covered by several other artists including Aretha Franklin, Frank Sinatra, B.B.
+The song was covered by several other artists including Aretha Franklin, B.B.
 King, Dottie West, Don Ho, and Rusty Draper.
 It was a recurring staple of B.B.
 King's career, being featured on the live album Blues Is King and a single released around the same time.
 King later re-recorded it on Love Me Tender as a medley with "Please Send Me Someone to Love" (this medley is also featured on Live at the Apollo).
-Finally, on Deuces Wild, B.B. got to perform the song as a duet with its writer Willie Nelson himself.
+Finally, on Deuces Wild, B.B. performed the song as a duet with Willie Nelson himself.

 Dolly Parton performed the song on television twice: on her 1970s variety show Dolly!, and again on her 1980s variety show Dolly.

+Crystal Gayle performed Night Life, accompanied by B.B.
+King on guitar, on her first CBS TV show, The Crystal Gayle Special (1979).

 The song "Night Life," on the 1974 Thin Lizzy album Nightlife, borrows the title and chorus of the Willie Nelson song, but Thin Lizzy lead singer Phil Lynott is credited as the song's sole writer.

 A version recorded by Nelson and trumpeter Danny Davis in 1979 reached number 20 on the Billboard Hot Country Singles chart in 1980, and number 9 on the RPM Country Tracks chart.
 A cover by B.J.
 Thomas peaked at number 59 on the Billboard Hot Country Singles chart in 1986.
 David Lee Roth released the song as a single from his 1994 album Your Filthy Little Mouth.
 Aretha Franklin released a cover on her 1998 album The Delta Meets Detroit.

+A French version of the song "La vie, la nuit" by Camille can be heard in the movie Les morsures de l'aube (Love Bites) in 2001.